strata/frontend/docs/README.md

 Content is outputted to the template layer, in Symfony this is Twig.
 Content models are designed to output content easily and a range of template helpers (filters, functions) exist to automate content generation.

-{% page-ref page="templating/index.md" %}
+{% page-ref page="templating/README.md" %}

 ### Caching

-Caching is at the data layer and full-page caching.
+Caching is built-in to enable high performance.
+We have Strata-powered websites running via WordPress API with sub 50ms response times (with PHP-based caching).

 At the data layer Strata can automatically cache the raw API response data, removing external API requests for page generation.